Syedrayyangithub/Music_Deconstructor/README.md

 ### 1. Web Application

-To run the user-friendly web interface, execute the `app.py` script:
+To run the user-friendly web interface, execute the `app.py` script using the below command:

 ```bash
 python app.py